bodhichristian/Weathered/README.md

 ![Static Badge](https://img.shields.io/badge/WeatherAPI-gray)
 ![Static Badge](https://img.shields.io/badge/MVVM-gray)

 A SwiftUI app for searching and displaying the weather.
-Weathered is built using MVVM architecture and ultilizes a WeatherService class for retrieving a JSON response from weatherapi.com.
-Users may save FavoriteLocations, with persistence from SwiftData.
-Upon initial app launch, user is prompted with enabling Location Services to enhance the MapKit experience.
+Weathered is built using MVVM architecture and fetches real-time data from weatherapi.com.

+## SwiftData
+SwiftData is used to persist the user's favorite locations.
+These models are created from - and queried to - HomeView, where a user may add a searched city to favorites, or delete a favorite city with a long press on the corresponding tile in the ScrollView.

+## MapKit & CoreLocation
+MapKit is used to provide an immersive visual element as context in HomeView.
+If the device's location is not shared with Weathered, MapKit's satellite image of Earth will be the background view.
+If a user enables Location Services, the background view is a local map.
+In settings, the user may toggle between Satellite and Explore MapStyles.

+## WeatherAnimations
 Local conditions for searched cities dictate the animations provided for the sky--including daylight, stars, clouds, rain, snow, lightning, and condition intensity.

 ### 📲 Running in the Simulator
 * An API key from weatherapi.com is required to run the project with real data.